appclacks/cabourotte-website/content/installation/configuration/_index.md

   cert: "/tmp/cert.pem"
   # A key for mTLS (optional)
   key: "/tmp/foo.key"
-  # A list of IPs (v4 or v6) which will be compared to the
-  # DNS lookup results.
-The healthcheck will fail if the IPs defined
-  # in this list are not returned
-  expected-ips:
-    - 165.1.3.4
-# The dns_checks section can be used to configure DNS healthchecks
+# The dns-checks section can be used to configure DNS healthchecks
 dns-checks:
     # The healthcheck name
   - name: "mcorbin-dns-check"